Eleven years ago today, I got pulled over by the sheriff. I couldn’t imagine then how one “traffic stop” would change my life.

 My husband is a soldier.
 He has served overseas many times in various capacities during his time in the Marine Corps and US Army.
 He spent four years of his life in Iraq, trying to defend our values and nation from those who spread hatred.
 While not untouched by war, he has come home alive and unhurt.
 Not everyone can hug their veteran today.

 Also, Veteran’s Day is our wedding anniversary.
-We’ve been married 10 years last November.
-Six months prior, he came home from Iraq and surprised me with this outlandish proposal.
+We are celebrating 11 years of marriage this November.
+Six months prior to getting married, he came home from Iraq and surprised me with this outlandish proposal.

 I thought I was getting arrested, but instead I was getting a fairytale proposal.